Kieron St Aimie

-Kieron Lloyd Junior Minto-St Aimie (born 4 May 1989), known as Kieron St Aimie, is an English professional footballer who plays as a striker.
-His last known club was AFC Hornchurch.
+Kieron Lloyd Junior Minto-St Aimie (born 4 May 1989), known as Kieron St Aimie, is an English former professional footballer who played as a striker.

 Career

 Queens Park Rangers

 Born in Wembley, London, St Aimie began his career at Queens Park Rangers, playing in the youth system as a trainee before signing a professional contract on 19 May 2007.
 He scored on his first team debut with a solo effort against Celtic.

 He then had a spell on loan at Oxford United in October 2007.

 Barnet

 He signed for Barnet on 24 January 2008 after having his contract terminated by Queens Park Rangers.